 The Sony X950G can interpolate lower fps content up to 120Hz.
 This will introduce some Soap Opera Effect, which might bother some people.
 At 120Hz, you might notice some artifacts, but in general, Sony has one of the best interpolation implementations.
 Also, if there's too much motion, the TV will stop interpolating, avoiding the creation of artifacts.

 To enable interpolation, set Motionflow to 'Custom,' adjust Smoothness to your liking, and Clearness to 'Min' if you do not want BFI.
 Cinemotion had to be set to 'Auto' for 30p to interpolate.

 Just like most TVs with a fast response time, the X950G will have stutter.
 This will mostly be noticeable in slow panning shots in 24p movies and might bother some people.
 You can use motion interpolation to mitigate this.

-The Sony X950G has an excellent 120Hz refresh rate but does not support any variable refresh rate technologies like FreeSync.
+The Sony X950G has an excellent 120Hz refresh rate but doesn't support any variable refresh rate technologies like FreeSync.

-The Sony X950G has some of the lowest input lag we have measured on Sony TVs so far, lower than even higher-end models like the Z9F.
-The input lag is low across all supported resolutions.
-Input lag outside of game mode is significantly higher.
+The Sony X950G has an outstanding low input lag when in 'Game' mode, and it remains low across all supported resolutions.
 Both Game mode and Graphics mode have the same low input lag and both support proper chroma 4:4:4.